MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_01_RBAC.md

     $passwordProfile.Password = "Pa55w.rd1234"
     ```

-5. In the PowerShell session within the Cloud Shell pane, run the following to connect to Azure Active Directory:
+5. In the PowerShell session within the Cloud Shell pane, run the following to connect to Microsoft Entra ID:

     ```powershell
     Connect-AzureAD